-If you want to know how to have a best selling product at a craft show, check out this article.
+If you want to know how to have a best selling product at craft shows, check out this article.

-If you want ideas on what you can create and bring to a craft fair to make more money, this article has got you covered.
+If you want ideas on what you can create and bring to craft shows to make more money, this article has got you covered.
 Keep reading below…

 Whenever you’re starting a business or simply expanding, consider the following.

 If you’re already making and creating, as a business or a hobby, stick to what you’re good at.
 It may be: